Composing Control Barrier Functions for Complex Safety Specifications: COMPLEX SAFETY SPECIFICATIONS

-The execution of the reach-avoid task with the proposed CBF~\eqref{eq:combination_CBF} and controller~\eqref{eq:QPsolu} is shown in Fig.~\ref{fig:road} for ${\Kp=0.5}$, ${\umax = 1}$, ${\kappa=10}$, ${b = 0}$ and ${\alpha(h) = h}$.
-The end result is provable guarantees of safety (see solid lines).
-Moreover, the safe set is attractive: in case of an unsafe, off-road initial condition the agent returns to to the safe set on the road and continues to be safe (thick dashed lines).
+The execution of the reach-avoid task with the proposed CBF candidate~\eqref{eq:combination_CBF} and controller~\eqref{eq:QPsolu} is shown in Fig.~\ref{fig:road} for ${\Kp=0.5}$, ${\umax = 1}$, ${\kappa=10}$, ${b = 0}$ and ${\alpha(h) = h}$.
+The end result is guaranteed safety (see solid lines).
+Moreover, the safe set is attractive: in case of an unsafe, off-road initial condition the agent returns to to the safe set on the road and continues to be safe (see thick dashed lines).
 Remarkably, this property was not provided by earlier works like~\cite{wang2016multiobjective}. \end{example}